-Adam is the Coordinator for the NSF-funded Research Intensive Pedagogical Training of InterDisciplinary Estuarine Scientists (RIPTIDES) MS program.
-He directs activities to network between PIs and core participants, other faculty participants, SF State administration, and external partners.
+Adam is the program coordinator for the Interdisciplinary Marine & Estuarine Sciences (IMES) graduate program, a master of science degree in marine sciences funded by a National Science Foundation grant.
+He directs activities to network between PIs and core participants, faculty, SF State administration, and external partners.
 Adam is involved in coordination of courses, recruiting and advertising, evaluation of applications, assisting faculty advisors, program evaluation and other aspects of the project as they arise.
-Adam frequently communicates with program participants about their needs as well as any potential applicants that are interested in applying.
+Adam frequently communicates with program participants about their current programmatic needs as well as recruiting and advising applicants.

 Adam graduated from the EOS Center in 2013 with a Master of Science degree in Marine Biology with an emphasis on environmental physiology.
 Bringing new findings to light, he garnered attention with studies that interpret the physiological sensitivity crabs have to global climate change.
 Adam's work on ocean acidification has been featured on the cover of peer reviewed journals.

 Adam also worked with Dr. Karina Nielsen to deploy the novel "MApCO2" buoy into the SF bay directly in front of the EOS Center.
 The buoy measures carbon dioxide, along with many other parameters of scientific importance, and transmits the real-time data to the public.

 - Paganini A.W., Miller N.A., Stillman J.H., (2014) Temperature and acidification variability reduce physiological performance in the intertidal zone porcelain crab Petrolisthes cinctipes.
 Journal of Experimental Biology 217, 22: 3974-3980

 - Paganini A.W., Kimmerer W.J., Stillman J.H.
 (2010) Metabolic responses to environmental salinity in the invasive clam Corbula amurensis.
 Aquatic Biology 11: 139-147